AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md

   <tr>
    <td> <p>Issue</p> </td>
    <td> <p>Issue Pending Approval to Approvers</p> </td>
-   <td> <p>I need to approve an issue.</p> <p>Which users receive an email notification for this event depends on whether the 'Approver not required to be on the project team (for approval processes that include a role)' setting is enabled (as described in <a href="../../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/establish-approval-settings.md" class="MCXref xref">Configure global approval settings</a>). </p> <p><span class="bold">If this option is enabled</span>, an email notification is sent to all users in the system with the 'Approver' Job Role.</p> <p><span class="bold">If this option is disabled</span>, only project team members with the 'Approver' Job Role receive an email notification.</p> <p>A notification is sent if the project is in the Planning or Current status. </p> </td>
+   <td> <p>I need to approve an issue.</p> <p>Which users receive an email notification for this event depends on whether the 'Approver not required to be on the project team (for approval processes that include a role)' setting is enabled (as described in <a href="../../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/establish-approval-settings.md" class="MCXref xref">Configure global approval settings</a>). </p> <p><strong>If this option is enabled</strong>, an email notification is sent to all users in the system with the 'Approver' Job Role.</p> <p><strong>If this option is disabled</strong>, only project team members with the 'Approver' Job Role receive an email notification.</p> <p>A notification is sent if the project is in the Planning or Current status. </p> </td>
    <td> <p>Inactive</p> </td>
   </tr>
   <tr>